 - All sensitive authentication data must be deleted or rendered unrecoverable upon completion of the authorization process.
 (PCI DSS Requirement 3.2.c)

 - Never store the full contents of any track from the magnetic stripe (located on the back of a card, contained in a chip, or elsewhere) in any database, log file, debug file, etc. after any type of card authorization event.
 (PCI DSS Requirement 3.2.1)

 - Never store the Card Validation Code (CVC) data (3- or 4-digit number located on the back or front of the credit card) in any database, log file, and debug file, etc. after any type of card authorization event.
 (PCI DSS Requirement 3.2.2)

-- Never store the Personal Identification Number (PIN) data (includes actual PIN number or Encrypted PIN block obtained during a debit card transaction from the PIN Entry Device) in any database, log file, debug file, etc. after any type of card authorization event.
-(PCI DSS Requirement 3.2.3).
+- Never store the Personal Identification Number (PIN) data (includes actual PIN number or Encrypted PIN block obtained during a debit card transaction from the PIN Entry Device) in any database, log file or debug file, after any type of card authorization event.
+(PCI DSS Requirement 3.2.3)

 Encrypt transmission of cardholder data across open, public networks

 Cardholder data must be encrypted during transmission over networks that are easily accessed by malicious individuals.
 Misconfigured wireless networks and vulnerabilities in legacy encryption and authentication protocols continue to be targets of malicious individuals who exploit these vulnerabilities to gain privileged access to cardholder data environments.